arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 The `text` section contains instructions loaded into the flash memory; `data` section contains variables initialized in the sketch, `BSS` section contains uninitialized data, `stack` section stores data of functions and interrupts, and `heap` section stores variables created during run time.

-In hybid ARM architectures, memory is organized as shown in the image below:
+In hybrid ARM architectures, memory is organized as shown in the image below:

-Arduino Pro Family's Portenta H7 is built with ARM architecture microcontroller.
-This architecture is renowned for implementation of so called **Memory map**, with different address map configuration of 32-bit, 36-bit, and 40-bit that depends on the requirement of System On a Chip (SoC) address space with extra DRAM.
-The Memory Map grants interface with SoC design, while having most system control on a high level coding.
-Memory access instructions can be used on high level code to manage interrupt modules and built-in peripherals.
-All of this controlled by Memory Management Unit (MMU).
+Arduino Pro Family's Portenta H7 is built with an ARM architecture microcontroller.
+This architecture is renowned for implementing a so-called memory map, with different address map configurations of 32-bit, 36-bit, and 40-bit that depend on the System On a Chip (SoC) address space with extra DRAM.
+The Memory Map grants interface with SoC design while having most system control on a high-level coding.
+Memory access instructions can be used on high-level code to manage interrupt modules and built-in peripherals—all of this controlled by Memory Management Unit (MMU).

-The Memory Management Unit (MMU) establishes bridge between virtual and physical addresses using translation tables.
-Table Walk Unit and Translation Lookaside Buffers (TLBs) are 2 main pieces of MMU.
-Table Walk Unit implements an algorithm that interprets translation table, while the TLBs hold most recent translations for future uses derived from Table Walk Unit.
-The Virtual Address is composed of Kernel and application in blocks of data and code; the Physical Address controls peripherals, Flash, SRAM, and ROM.
+The Memory Management Unit (MMU) uses translation tables to establish a bridge between virtual and physical addresses.
+The Virtual Address is composed of Kernel and application in data and code blocks; the Physical Address controls peripherals, Flash, SRAM, and ROM.
+Table Walk Unit and Translation Lookaside Buffers (TLBs) are two main pieces of MMU.
+Table Walk Unit implements an algorithm that interprets the translation table, while the TLBs hold the most recent translations for future uses derived from the Table Walk Unit.

-Simply put, Virtual Address is managed via software with memory instructions, and Physical address is the memory system that is controlled depending on the Translation Table input given by the Virtual Address.
+Simply put, the Virtual Address is managed via software with memory instructions, and the Physical address is the memory system that is controlled depending on the Translation Table input given by the Virtual Address.

-The following table summarizes Arduino® boards memory allocation:
+The following table summarizes the Arduino® board's memory allocation:

 |      **Board**      | **Microcontroller** |    **Family**    | **Architecture** | **Flash** | **SRAM** | **EEPROM** |
 |:-------------------:|:-------------------:|:----------------:|:----------------:|:---------:|:--------:|:----------:|